February 1, 2021

 Thinking about which of the city's best walks you'll do will determine where to stay in Sydney.

-If you'll be doing other things during your stay, it doesn't really matter where you stay as it's fairly easy to get around… but if you only have a short time in Sydney and like the sound of these walking itineraries, then it's best to stay somewhere really convenient to the start or end of each walk.
+If you'll be doing other things during your stay, it doesn't really matter where you stay as it's fairly easy to get around… but if you only have a short time in Sydney and want to squeeze in one of Sydney's best walks, then it's best to stay somewhere convenient to the start or end of each walk.

 (This post contains affiliate links, meaning we may earn a small commission, at no extra cost to you, if you make a purchase.
 It helps keep this website running, so thank you!)